 What to Do

-For the Essential Staff, try to stockpile minimum 3-day supplies as for nonessential personnel.
+For the essential staff, try to stockpile a minimum 3-day supply for non-essential personnel.
 When reporting to Physical Plant, you will be provided with N-95 particle masks to wear during the work day.
 Also, you will be provided gloves and eye protection.
-It is important that the provided Personal Protective Equipment (PPE) be worn to mitigate the exposure effects of the agent.
+It is important that the provided personal protective equipment (PPE) be worn to mitigate the exposure effects of the agent.
 You will be trained in the proper use and care of the PPE and provided replacements as needed.
 Your supervisor will instruct you as to the scope of your duties for the pandemic period.

 - Wash your hands thoroughly and often with soap and water.
 Hands should be washed for a period of 15 to 20 seconds.